menu

 Demographics

-The percentage of people in Welcome with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.59% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Welcome is quite a bit lower than the national average among all cities of 21.84%: just 12.59% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Welcome in 2022 was $29,741, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $118,964 for a family of four.
 However, Welcome contains both very wealthy and poor people as well.